frozenwizard/GunplaLED/README.md

 ## Goals of this project
 * Be simple for anyone not technical to install and configure LEDs to their gunpla
 * Widespread Gunpla kit support
-* Simple installation and configuration
+* Thorough LED installation documentation and simple configuration
 * Eventual support of additional microcontrollers
 * Widespread community support